ibm-cloud-docs/speech-to-text/language-use.md

     {: pre}

     Setting a customization weight during speech recognition overrides a weight that was saved with the model during training.

+## Troubleshooting the use of custom language models
+{: #languageTroubleshoot}

+If you apply a custom language model to speech recognition but find that the service does not appear to be using words that the model contains, check for the following possible problems:

+-   Make sure that you are correctly passing the customization ID to the recognition request as shown in [Using a custom language model](#languageUse).
+-   Make sure that the status of the custom model is `available`, meaning that it is fully trained and ready to use.
+For more information, see [Listing custom language models](/docs/services/speech-to-text/language-models.html#listModels).
+-   Check the pronunciations that were generated for the new words to make sure that they are correct.
+For more information, see [Validating a words resource](/docs/services/speech-to-text/language-resource.html#validateModel).